 All students at TECCA are expected to attend LiveLessons for their academic courses either live or by watching the recorded LiveLesson.
-Students receiving services through an Individualized Education Program(IEP) are required to attend those services live.
-These services may include lessons in inclusion classes, special education learning supports with special education teachers, related services such as speech/language, occupational therapy, and virtual counseling, etc., Students who attend LiveLessons experience a much higher degree of success at TECCA, and caretakers are expected to support their students' attendance.
+Students receiving services through an Individualized Education Program(IEP) and tiered intervention support are required to attend those services live.
+These services may include lessons in inclusion classes, special education learning support with special education teachers, related services such as speech/language, occupational therapy, and virtual counseling, etc..
+Students who attend LiveLessons experience a much higher degree of success at TECCA, and caretakers are expected to support their students' attendance.
 Teachers at TECCA use LiveLesson attendance and participation toward the overall grade in the corresponding course.

 All assignments given during LiveLesson are considered required and are expected to be completed following the same timeline as all other asynchronous work.
-Students will receive 0s for incomplete work from LiveLesson.
+Students will receive 0s for incomplete work from LiveLesson following the school grading policy.